Chuckland/sketch-number-artboards/README.md

 ## How it works

-Three functions that apply to selected artboards or all artboards:

 ### Only number
-Add number at the beginning of artboard name by its canvas position.
+Add number to artboard name.
+Number is chosen by artboard location on the canvas.
+If artboard name already has a number, plugin refreshes it.

 For example: artboard with name "Screen" becomes "01.
 Screen".
 If same style number presents in artboard name, it will be replaced.